gildlab/ethgild/README.md

 **THIS IS AN EXPERIMENT.
 MIT LICENSE.
 THAT MEANS NO WARRANTY.**

-A hybrid erc20 and erc1155 that mints/burns at the current gold price denominated in ETH.
+A hybrid erc20 and erc1155 that mints/burns at a reference gold price from chainlink oracles, denominated in ETH.

 The erc20 is called `EthGild` with symbol `ETHg`.
 It works much like wrapping/unwrapping `ETH` to `WETH`.